Local service page

 A terrace is still a working space after the net is fitted.
 Clothes need drying, tanks need looking at, pipes need occasional attention, and families still want to step out without feeling trapped by the installation.

-For Chamarajpet, the best fit keeps the safety line firm while leaving sensible access for cleaning and service work.
+For Chamarajpet, the right fit keeps the safety line firm while leaving sensible access for cleaning and service work.
 If the net makes daily use irritating, people start working around it, and that is where a weak plan shows.

 Stand at the stair-head and follow the normal route: drying line, tank side, open edge, return corner, and the place where people turn back.
 The right installation should make each of those points feel controlled.